javedahmed08900/n8nProjects./2- Doctor Appointment AI Agent/Doctor Appointment AI Agent Project Summary.md

 **Key Features**

 - Fully automated doctor appointment system on WhatsApp.
-- Smart memory tracking that remembers each user s progress in conversation.
+- Smart memory tracking that remembers each users progress in conversation.
-- Dynamic slot availability based on date, time, and doctor s schedule.
+- Dynamic slot availability based on date, time and doctors schedule.
 - Google Sheets integration for storing and retrieving patient and appointment data.
-- Payment flexibility   supports both Stripe online payments and Cash at Clinic.
+- Payment flexibility supports both online and Cash at Clinic.
+We can customize for online payment as well.
-- Polite, WhatsApp-friendly AI tone for enhanced user engagement.
+- Polite WhatsApp-friendly AI tone for enhanced user engagement.
 - Automatic confirmation, reschedule, and cancellation flows.

 **Workflow Process**

-1. Trigger: The system activates when a WhatsApp message is received from a user.
+1. Trigger:The system activates when a WhatsApp message is received from a user.
-1. Greeting: The AI welcomes the user and displays a menu of options:
+2. Greeting: The AI welcomes the user and displays a menu of options:

-1nn New Booking
+ -  New Booking

-2nn My Upcoming Bookings
+ -  My Upcoming Bookings

-3nn Reschedule Booking
+ -  Reschedule Booking

-4nn Cancel Booking
+ -  Cancel Booking

 3. Patient Registration:
    1. If the user is new, the agent collects name, age, and gender, and stores details in Google Sheets.